 Unfortunately, this critical element of Smith’s foundational work seems to have been long forgotten in the theory and practice of capitalism over the past several decades.
 Instead, the mantra of maximizing shareholder value, first advocated by Nobel Laureate economist Milton Friedman in 1970, has since been embraced as the guiding principle for business leaders and economic policy makers.
 But in the past few years, a growing chorus of high-profile dissenters has emerged, arguing that modern capitalism has lost its way and is in need of a major overhaul.

 Specifically, they argue that corporations have too often achieved gains in shareholder value directly at the expense of employees, customers and communities, thus destroying more value in society than they contribute to it.
-In addition, the rapid growth and success of companies such as Whole Foods, Patagonia and Ben & Jerry’s has be attributed to the preference of many customers to do business with more socially responsible enterprises.
+In addition, the rapid growth and success of companies such as Whole Foods, Patagonia and Ben & Jerry’s has been attributed to the preference of many customers to do business with more socially responsible enterprises.

 Former Sprint CEO and winner of Corporate Responsibility magazine’s Lifetime Achievement Award, Dan Hesse, recently joined the Board of Directors at JUST Capital.
 I had the opportunity to speak with Dan recently and he shared his reasons for joining the JUST Capital team, as well as his thoughts about the work they are doing.